ishaale/cs201-s20-project2/README.md

 - two's complements  int (this should result in 1 value, this value should be the same one as was entered by the user)
 - IEEE 754 single precision float (this should result in 1 value);  use `%g` format specified for `printf`

-Each of the lines above should be preceeded by a short heading as follows:
+Each of the lines above should be preceded by a short heading as follows:
 - `bytes: `
 - `char: `
 - `ushort: `